appins/email-searcher/README.md

 It will attempt to guess the email and report back any successful findings.
-For example, the above query will yield my correct email: alex@appins.dev, even if it is only able to determine that its probably the correct email.
+For example, the above query will yield my correct email: alex@appins.dev, even if it is not able to determine that with certainty.